 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
 Disconnect the safety switch cables from the module. - 5.
-Disconnect the 5-pin power cable, measurement cable, and PROFINET cable connectors from the module. - 6.
-Disconnect ground from FE grounding terminal. - 7.
-Support the module and remove the (2) M6 socket head cap screws using a 5 mm hex key and lift up on the module until it clears the guide pin.
+Disconnect the 5-pin power cable and PROFINET cable connectors from the module. - 6.
+Disconnect the ground from the FE grounding terminal. - 7.
+Set the Tool-ID.
+Refer to Section 3.8-Setting the Tool-ID. - 8.
+Support the module and remove the (2) M6 socket head cap screws and lift up on the module until it clears the guide pin.